lpoulain/PaaKS/README.md

 PaaKS is a Platform-as-a-Service deployable on Kubernetes.
 It right now provides the following features:

-- The ability to deploy and execute Tenant Services written in Python
+- The ability to create/deploy and execute Tenant Services written in Python
 - Multi-tenancy (albeit with no security right now)
-- A Web frontend allowing to see said running services, see and edit files available to those services, including the Python code executed
+- A Web frontend allowing to see said running services, see and edit files available to those services, including the Python code executed by those services

 Future features:

-- Ability to create a new Account Service from the frontend
 - Authentication
 - Database support
 - Git integration